jordanmckinney/blog/src/documents/posts/Ethereum.md

 Maybe we should find some small niches where incentives are not aligned with what we want, and there is some inroad we can make to build a crpyto system...

 Think about how regulated financial industry is.
 Imagine what people will come up with when it goes open.
 There might be danger of someone creating some super derivitive that gets traded by AIs and creates some catastrohpic bubble.

+* The State

+The ethereum state consists of all the accounts and what is going on in them.
+State transitions happen when the accounts exchange info.
+Or when new accounts are created.

+* Accounts

+Each account has a 20byte address.
+There are externally owned accounts controlled by private keys and contract accounts controlled by contract code.
+These contracts are better thought of as agents.
+They control their money and their key value store.
+The ethereum state is made up of a bunch of accounts.
+Each account has
+* a nonce which prevents replay attacks?
+* Balance
+* Contract code (if any)
+* Storage (empty by default)

+* Transactions

+These are sent from externally controlled accounts ie. regular accounts.
+They contain:
+* the recipient
+* signature (which identifies sender)
+* amount of eth
+* optional data field (maybe the domain name, and IP you are registering)
+* STARTGAS (max steps)
+* GASPRICE (fee per step)

+So to send 1 eth to someone I think your wallet sets STARTGAS as 1 or w/e a tx uses and GASPRICE is your fee.

+* Messages

+This is when a contract sends a message to another contract.
+Messages are virtual, they only exist in the EVM.
+They happen when the CALL opcode happens.
+They contain:

+* sender (implicit)
+* recipient
+* eth amount and message
+* optional data field
+* STARTGAS

+When the recipient receives the message they can then run their code.
+So you can compose these contracts into whatever you want.

+* EVM

+The code in contracts is a stack based bytecode language, EVM code.
+The code is a series of bytes where each byte is an op.
+Basically its a loop where the code runs until the end of the code is reached or STOP.
+This code has access to:
+* Stack (volatile)
+* Memory: infinitely expandable byte array (volatile)
+* Storage: key/value store (non-volatile)